thymeleaf/thymeleaf/README.markdown

 #### Test file format ####

-A test file `simple.test` can look like this:
+A test file is a text file with a name ending in `.test` It can look like this:

 ```
 %CONTEXT